dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ## Host matching in routes with RequireHost

-<xref:Microsoft.AspNetCore.Builder.RoutingEndpointConventionBuilderExtensions.RequireHost*> applies a constraint to the route which requires the specified host.
+<xref:Microsoft.AspNetCore.Builder.RoutingEndpointConventionBuilderExtensions.RequireHost%2A> applies a constraint to the route which requires the specified host.
 The `RequireHost` or [[Host]](xref:Microsoft.AspNetCore.Routing.HostAttribute) parameter can be:

 * Host: `www.domain.com`, matches `www.domain.com` with any port.
 * Host with wildcard: `*.domain.com`, matches `www.domain.com`, `subdomain.domain.com`, or `www.subdomain.domain.com` on any port.